Revised August, 2015

 Review HR Statewide Strategic Plan and Look for Opportunities for Collaboration.
 Several initiatives on HR's strategic plan align with and support the Equity and Diversity goals.
 Look for opportunities for collaboration.
-Examples include: succession planning model, career development institute, improvement of performance review process and potential inclusion of diversity expectations for supervisors, supervisor/manager/leader development cascade, redesign of new employee orientation and departmental orientation, recruitment strategies and branding effort, etc. Diversity officers to review plan and look for opportunities of collaboration to share at joint retreat with HROs in 2014.
+Examples include: succession planning model, career development institute, improvement of performance review process and potential inclusion of diversity expectations for supervisors, supervisor/manager/leader development cascade, redesign of new employee orientation and departmental orientation, recruitment strategies and branding effort, etc. Diversity officers to review plan and look for opportunities of collaboration to share at joint retreat with HROs in 2014 and ongoing.

 Institutionalize Diversity at the Entity Level.
 Senior leaders, statewide and entity-specific, demonstrate the importance of diversity through action.
 Diversity officers to define what that looks like and how to engage senior leaders.
 How will efforts be sustainable?
 Once best practice research is completed, recommendations and implementation of specific initiatives will be made to senior leaders statewide in 2015-16.